We are all familiar with the statement ‘buyer beware’, now, it’s becoming more about ‘brand beware’.

 In that way, social media is actually superseding other communications channels in complaints resolution.
 Why call when you can instead send a tweet that can gain social leverage and public exposure?
 Why wait for customer service hours when you can lodge a complaint at 2am?
 Why wait on hold when you can post a question and view a response in your own time, at your own convenience?

-In other words, social media has given customers a voice.
+In other words, social media customer service has given customers a voice.
 They need it to be heard.
 Customer complaints can now occur in a public format, making continuous and active engagement absolutely crucial for any company not wanting to go down the road of United Airlines.

 The unique engagement needs of social media